seuncaleb/dailyplannerapp/README.md

 ## Challenges
  * Function wasn't going through all the questions in my object
- * Moving from one page to another using only JavaScript
- * Passing items in an Object to the screen using JSON
- * Hiding and unhiding hidden divs
+ * calling locak storage to keep reminder on screen after refresh

 ## Screnshot